chromilo/udacity-suse-scholarship/README.md

 Day 29 (sprint 2):
 1. Yesterday I finished lesson 5.15.
 2. Today I completed all of lesson 5 and quickly went over all lessons to ensure I answered all quizzes.
 Posted my updates to my Github blog.
 3. I received an email alert from Gitguardian saying I may have exposed a an RSA Private Key.
 I just deleted it from my repo.
 Do you use GitGuardian to watch your repos?
+Received some mentor feedback on my Github profile review so I have to incorporate some of those feedback.

 Day 28 (sprint 2):
 1. Yesterday I was at lesson 5.13.